steveghee/OCTO_Studio_extensions/README.md

 Reset will set the value back to the initial value.

 #### Latch
-The latch capture and retains whatever boolean value (true /false) was applied to the input when clocked.
+The latch captures and retains whatever boolean value (true /false) was applied to the input when clocked.
 Q and Qbar outputs are provided.

 #### Logic
 The logic block takes two inputs A,B and an Boolean operand.
 The can be one of AND,OR,NAND,NOR,XOR.
 The output is the result of the boolean operation of the two values.

-This block can be used to check combinatorial state i.e. only when i press the two buttons on should the panel open.
+This block can be used to check combinatorial state i.e. only when I press the two buttons on should the panel open (button A AND buton B).

 #### Oscillator
-The oscillator is a simple cosine wave generator wihch will drive its output between the two min/max limits defined.
-The oscillation rate defines the number of cycles / second.
+The oscillator is a simple cosine wave generator which will drive its output between the two min/max limits defined.
+Rate defines the number of cycles / second.
 The oscillator can be given a start value.

 Reset will restart the oscillator at the starting value.

 #### Register
-The register is similar to the latch block, but works with non-boolean data. it can be used to store strings, numbers etc.
+The register is similar to the latch, but works with non-boolean data.
+It can be used to store strings, numbers etc.